rob040/EspHome-SmartEVSE/README.md

 ### note:
 When using ESP boards that have USB to serial chip on board (like the D1 mini), one must be carefull about what is connected to the RX line; The USB to serial chip must have series resistor AND the P1-port inverter must be silenced when programming the ESP via USB serial port.
-Alternatively, a removeable jumper, or alternate UART port pins may need to be used for P1 data input.
+Alternatively, a removeable jumper to disconnect the P1 data input, or completely remove the ESP board when socketed, when programming the ESP via USB serial port.
+Normally this needs only happen for the first time programming, since the Wifi remote update (OTA) is very conveniant and quick.

 ## Software
 [ESPhome](https://esphome.io/) is needed to program the ESP32 chip, with the here provided yaml scripts as input.
 It can be run from within [Home Assistant](https://esphome.io/guides/getting_started_hassio) or as a [Python add-on on a PC](https://esphome.io/guides/getting_started_command_line).
 See the [ESPhome](https://esphome.io/) __Getting Started__ pages.
 For me, the compilation from PC commandline is much faster (at most 30s) than from within HomeAssistant (15 minutes on Rpi-3B).